 A former walk-on himself, Jamrog has also played a lead role in the resurgence of Nebraska’s walk-on program.
 Former walk-on Spencer Long earned second-team All-America honors from the Associated Press and Walter Camp Foundation in 2012, while Brett Maher was the 2012 co-Big Ten Place-Kicker of the Year after sweeping the honors as the conference’s best punter and kicker in 2011.
 Walk-on offensive linemen combined to start 36 games the past two seasons and overall, 12 members of NU’s 29-player 2012 senior class began their career as walk-ons.

 On the scheduling front, Jamrog has took the lead in securing several future non-conference series.
-In the past six months, Nebraska has announced future games with fellow Big Eight rivals Colorado and Oklahoma and a three-game series with 2012 BCS qualifier Northern Illinois.
+In the past nine months, Nebraska has announced future games with fellow Big Eight rivals Colorado and Oklahoma and a series with 2012 BCS qualifier Northern Illinois.

 The Maverick players coached by Jamrog also distinguished themselves in the classroom.
 Defensive lineman Spencer Dickinson earned a spot on the CoSIDA Academic All-America team in both 2006 and 2007.
 While leading the Maverick program, Jamrog handled many of the duties he encounters on a daily basis with the Huskers.